-- Your travel documents and passport- including a photocopy of your passport in case it is lost or stolen while you are abroad.
-Keep one photocopy at home and take another photocopy on your trip with you - Main luggage & luggage padlocks - 'Day bag' a smaller bag to carry with you during the day - Money belt to carry passport, cash, credit cards, airline tickets, etc - Trousers (or long skirts for women) - Shirts or long-sleeved tops of light cotton material - Walking shoes and socks it is important to have sturdy and comfortable shoes for sightseeing every day - Sun protection hat, sunscreen and lip balm - Personal medical kit including insect repellent - Antibacterial wipes wipes such as 'Wet Ones Anti-bacterial' to clean hands before eating - Tracksuit/similar outfit of soft material is recommended for the overnight train journeys - A water/windproof jacket - Light jumpers or thermals are great for layering - A 'modesty shawl' or sarong to wear in Muslim or conservative areas (for women) - Torch, conversion plug and spare batteries batteries available to buy in China tend to be unreliable - Scarf or bandana useful to protect your face against dusty winds at high altitude - Spare glasses it is difficult to get any prescription lenses repaired or replaced in China - Small bath towel is useful for overnight train journeys - Toilet paper not all sightseeing public toilets will provide this - Snacks tea bags/coffee, milk powder or sachets, instant soups or noodles, or anything you can't go without! - Camera and spare film/memory card film available in China tends to be bad quality or sun damaged
+- Travel documents and passport including a photocopies.
+Keep one photocopy at home and take another photocopy on your trip with you - · Main luggage and luggage padlocks - 'Day bag' a smaller bag to carry with you during the day - · Money belt to carry passport, cash, credit cards, airline tickets, etc - · Shirts or long-sleeved tops of light cotton material - · A water/windproof jacket - Light jumpers or thermals are great for layering - Walking shoes and socks it is important to have sturdy and comfortable shoes for sightseeing every day - Sun protection hat, sunscreen and lip balm - · Personal medical kit

+- Antibacterial wipes or hand sanitiser - Tracksuit/similar outfit of soft material is recommended for the overnight train journeys - A 'modesty shawl' or sarong to wear in Muslim or conservative areas (for women) - · Torch and spare batteries - · Conversion plug and necessary chargers - Toilet paper not all public toilets will provide this - Snacks tea bags/coffee, milk powder or sachets, instant soups or noodles, or anything you can't go without! - · Camera and spare memory card